enterstudio/lycheejs-website/download/tutorial/introduction.md

-Every project in this tutorial has to be created within the lycheeJS `/projects` folder, so that the projects are harvested correctly and can be managed by the `lycheejs-ranger`.
+Every project in this tutorial has to be created within the lychee.js `/projects` folder, so that the projects are harvested correctly and can be managed by the `lycheejs-ranger`.

 The installation folder is on all UNIX sytems `/opt/lycheejs`.

 ## Cheat Sheet

-All the lycheeJS software bots and their commands can be confusing when you're not used to them.
+All the lychee.js software bots and their commands can be confusing when you're not used to them.
 That's why we also offer a Cheat Sheet in the [Media](#!media) section.